Atakanzsn/DynaBench/README.md

 python setup.py install
 ```
 ### Build FoldX for Energy Analysis
 DynaBench uses FoldX for energy analysis.
 You should download [FoldX](https://foldxsuite.crg.eu/) by yourself.
-While running Residue-Based analysis, you should give FoldX executable to the function.
+While running Residue-Based analysis, you should give FoldX executable path to the function.

 ## Tests
 Please run the jupyter notebooks in the **tests** folder to test the package.
 They will create folders with *tests* at the end.
 Check outputs with the folder without the *tests* at the end.
 Outputs should be identical.